ebernstein00/Codename-Toothpaste/design.md

 * Reads keyboard input to pick up or leave items

 ### Networking:
-* Up to two players can play at the same time.
+* Up to three players can play at the same time.
 * The GUI and any information given will be mirrored onto all computers.
 * All central information will be calculated on one computer and then sent.